nogibjj/Atreya_Tadepalli_Week7CLI/README.md

 ## Data:

 * All operations executed pertain to just one database - the MLB dataset which involves a team, its wins, losses, win-loss percentage, games back (of the division leader), and year.

+## Command Line:

+* To enable a command line, I added two new methods to the main.py file: handle_arguments and main.
+In "handle_arguments", I added two avaialble arguments for the parser to evaluate and execute: extract and crud.
+In the main method, depending on the function entered, the appropriate method(s) are run.

 ## Results